paarthenon/variant/site/docs/intro.md

 const describeAnimal = (animal: Animal) => {...}
 ```

 With these building blocks we're ready to write some elegant code.
-Let's expand the `describeAnimal` function with the [`match`](api.md#match) utility.
+Let's implement the `describeAnimal` function with the [`match`](api.md#match) utility.

 ### Match

 Match is a great tool to **process** a variant of unknown type.
-The function will accept an variant object (*animal*) and a handler object.
+The function will accept a variant object (*animal*) and a handler object.
 Think of each entry of the handler like a branch that might execute.
-To be safe the object will need an entry for every case of the variant.
-In this example that means one for each animal.
+We'll have to describe how to deal with every option to be safe.

+In this case, let's describe how each animal is relaxing in the bedroom.

 ```typescript
 import {match} from 'variant';